NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 Description of the Objects in the E+SlabGHT.IDD
 -----------------------------------------------

-These objects also appear in the main Energy+.IDD file with the prefix “GroundHeatTransfer:Slab:”
+These objects also appear in the main Energy+.IDD file with the prefix "GroundHeatTransfer:Slab:"

 ### Materials or GroundHeatTransfer:Slab:Materials Object